ibm-cloud-docs/BlockStorage/mounting_ubuntu20.md

    ```
    {: pre}

+   For more information, see the [Ubuntu manuals - `umount`](https://manpages.ubuntu.com/manpages/focal/en/man2/umount.2.html){: external}.

 2. If you do not have any other volumes in that target portal, you can log out of the target.
    ```zsh
    iscsiadm -m node -t <TARGET NAME> -p <PORTAL IP:PORT> --logout